Wall Street Triumphs: S&P 500 Hits an All-Time Closing High – Find Out What’s Driving the Rally!

 Important Notice

-ATFX is not authorized by the Brazilian Securities Commission (CVM) to offer brokerage or distribution services for securities issued abroad to investors residing in the Federative Republic of Brazil.
-At present, ATFX does not actively operate or offer brokerage services in Brazil.
+ATFX is not authorized by the Brazilian Securities and Exchange Commission (CVM) to offer intermediation or distribution services for securities issued abroad to investors residing in the Federative Republic of Brazil.
+Currently, ATFX does not operate nor actively offer intermediation services in Brazil.
 By accessing this website, investors declare that they are aware of the applicable legal restrictions and agree that they are operating outside the jurisdiction of the CVM.
 Investments abroad are not covered by the protection mechanisms existing in Brazil, such as the MRP and the FGC.
-To enable future regularized operations, ATFX has entered into a contract for the provision of intermediation services abroad with the Brazilian brokerage firm Levycam CCTVM (CNPJ No. 50.579.044/0001-96), as provided for in CVM Guidance Opinion No. 33/2005.
+With the objective of enabling future regularized operations, ATFX has entered into a contract for the provision of foreign intermediation services with the Brazilian brokerage firm Levycam CCTVM (CNPJ 50.579.044/0001-96), as provided for in CVM Guidance Opinion No. 33/2005.
 However, activities related to local intermediation are still in the pre-operational phase (technological and regulatory integration process).
-If you have any questions about the regulation of your trading accounts, please contact us.
+If you have any questions regarding the regulation of your trading accounts, please contact us.

 ATFX